Tim Baghurst

 Houck is one of the nation’s leading experts on Emmett Till, whose 1955 murder in the Mississippi Delta helped launch the civil rights movement.
 Houck helped create and lead the Emmett Till Memory Project, which developed a 21st-century digital historical record of the people, places and episodes associated with Till’s murder and legacy.
 Houck coauthored “Emmett Till and the Mississippi Press” with Matthew A. Grindy.

 Houck is collaborating with FSU Libraries’ Division of Special Collections and Archives to continue to build the only existing Emmett Till Archive.
-The archive will house several collections from leading scholars, filmmakers, historians and activists, many of which will be digitized to share with a global audience.
+The archive houses several collections from leading scholars, filmmakers, historians and activists, many of which are digitized for a global audience.

 (850) 980-2656